SupCLAP: Controlling Optimization Trajectory Drift in Audio-Text Contrastive Learning with Support Vector Regularization: Experiment

 \subsection{Semantic Radius Analysis}

 We extract the parameterized radius for bi-StaticSVR at each epoch and compute the average predicted radius for bi-DynamicSVR.
 As depicted in Figure \ref{Tab:Results of Validation for SVR Effectiveness}, the semantic radius $R$ decreases as training progresses.
-This aligns with our drift analysis in Figure \ref{Fig:CosineSim}: as positive pairs converge, the model reduces the semantic radius $R$ to intentionally preserve a larger perpendicular component.
-This mechanism is crucial for distinguishing hard negatives and achieving fine-grained cross-modal alignment.
+Based on our analysis in Appendix \ref{Appe:Impact of Semantic Difficulty on Self-supervised Semantic Radius Modeling}, this phenomenon provides evidence that self-supervised modeling effectively learns the trade-off between suppressing the perpendicular component and preserving information from negative samples.
 Furthermore, bi-StaticSVR’s radius curve is smoother, reflecting its stable, global modeling of the perpendicular component, whereas bi-DynamicSVR’s local approach results in greater fluctuations across batches.